kognifai/Galore/README.md

 -   General Tools for exploring data, stored by the system.

- ### Galore WCF Sample Code
-[Here](https://github.com/kognifai/Galore/tree/master/GaloreWCFSample) is the short description and what to expect from the  WCF Sample codes.

 ### Case Study
 In order to get a better overview of the Galore capabilities in a simplified case study, click [here](https://github.com/kognifai/Galore/blob/master/SDK-documentation/casestudy.md).